Y0Coss/docs-fork/pages/public_cloud/quantum_computing/troubleshooting/guide.en-gb.md

 To verify your usage metrics, go to the `Public Cloud`{.action} section of the [OVHcloud Control Panel](/links/manager) and select `Quantum Notebooks`{.action}.
 All your notebooks will be listed.
 Click on your notebook to check its information.
 In `Resources`{.action}, you can then access the monitoring of your resources via the `Graph Dashboard`.

-Please note that each AI Notebook is limited to a maximum amount of CPUs and GPUs.
+Please note that each Quantum Notebook is limited to a maximum amount of CPUs and GPUs.
 You can refer to the Quantum Notebooks [Capabilities and Limitations](/pages/public_cloud/quantum_computing/capabilities) guide.

 ///